pesterhazy/presumably/posts/fixmes.md

 Finally, if all else fails, you can choose to demote the FIXME to TODO status.
 After considering the matter, you decide that, while the problem you identified is real, it's not a merge blocker.
 A TODO can remind you that this is something that should be addressed at some point.
 Often, filing a follow-up issue in your issue tracker will help make sure that the matter is not forgotten.
 Filing a follow-up for later in the project, while not always what we prefer, is a valuable tool for larger teams, where it's desirable to merge branches earlier rather than later.
 Excessively long-running feature branches cause unnecessary additional integration work and merge conflicts.
 Whether demotion is the right call will depends on the specifics of your project.
 But when applied well, demotiing FIXMEs is a useful tool for managing priorities and focusing on the essential.

-That's why I love FIXMEs.
+That's why I've grown to love FIXMEs.
 It's true that a linter rule preventing merges of code containing the word FIXME limits your freedom of expression.
 But constraints like this can help creativity.
 FIXME-driven development gives you autonomy by helping you focus on essentials first and manage what is arguably our most precious resources - our congitive capacity.